 It’s bought to life by Eryn Jean Norvill, who takes the lead in a role unlike anything else I’ve ever seen before.
-Playing 26 characters, she populates the world of the story in a spectacular performance that will be remembered as perhaps one of the greatest on an Australian stage.
+Playing 26 characters, she populates the world of the story in an undeniably spectacular performance.
 A one person adaptation is a genius choice for Wilde’s Gothic parable about the obsession with the self, exploring the themes of vanity and perception that warps one’s self-worth.

 Her playing multiple actors is introduced delicately – dressed in a black shirt, Norvill switches in the opening scene between the artist Basil Hallward and aristocrat Lord Henry by swapping between holding a paintbrush and cigarette respectively.

-As the play hurtles on, Norvill melts and shapeshifts before our eyes, shifting, changing and evolving to play multiple characters at once in an Olympic feat of performance.
+As the play hurtles on, Norvill melts and shapeshifts before our eyes, shifting, changing and evolving to play multiple characters at once in a jaw-dropping feat of performance.
 Live video is seamlessly blended with pre-recorded footage, as Norvill interacts with videos of herself, even arguing and bickering with said recordings in moments of fourth-wall-breaking levity.